kajbr88/React-Native-The-Practical-Guide-2025-/README.md

 This project demonstrates a comprehensive understanding of React Native development, covering core concepts and advanced techniques taught in the course.
 It showcases:

 * **Cross-Platform Development:** Building a single codebase that runs on both iOS and Android.
-* **React Native Fundamentals:** Understanding React, Javascript and Native components, state management, props, and lifecycle methods.
+* **React Native Fundamentals:** Understanding React, Javascript and Native components, state management, props etc.
 * **Modern React Native practices:** Using functional components and hooks.
 * **Navigation:** Implementing navigation using React Navigation.
 * **Data Fetching:** Integrating with APIs using `fetch` or `axios`.